kworam/ProcScript/README.md

 I love JavaScript because it is very dynamic and flexible and I really love the unparalleled *write-once, run-anywhere* reach of HTML5 apps.

 I hate JavaScript because it is *too* dynamic and flexible.
-I enountered many frustrating runtime errors that would be prevented by a type-checking system.
+I encountered many frustrating runtime errors that would be prevented by a type-checking system.
 Many of the toughest bugs to find and fix resulted from callers passing incomplete or mis-matched parameter lists to functions.